symphonyoss/ContainerJS/packages/api-specification/README.md

 ## Getting started

-To see the APIs in action within your browser, load `src\index.html`.
+To see the APIs in action within your browser, run `npm start`.

 This same code is used within the Electron and OpenFin API demonstration projects.